-The replicability of the final profile solution was validated using the validation dataset (30% of the total sample).
-To establish criterion-related evidence, a series of linear regression models and tests of association were used to examine whether profile allocation was associated with theoretically plausible criminological outcomes, including intelligence, assessed using various versions of the Wechsler Adult Intelligence Scale or Wechsler Abbreviated Scale of Intelligence (32-34), age, socially desirable responding, prior convictions (sexual, violent, and non-sexual-non-violent), risk level (via Risk Matrix 2000/s; 35, 36), and index offence codes that were child specific, related to indecent images of children (IIOC), or female specific.
+The replicability of the final profile solution was validated using the validation data-set (30% of the total sample).
+To establish criterion-related evidence, a series of linear regression models and tests of association were used to examine whether profile allocation was associated with theoretically plausible criminological outcomes, including intelligence, assessed using various versions of the Wechsler Adult Intelligence Scale or Wechsler Abbreviated Scale of Intelligence,^{31-33} age, socially desirable responding, prior convictions (sexual, violent and non-sexual-non-violent), risk level (via the Risk Matrix 2000/S)34 and index offence codes that were child specific, related to indecent images of children (IIOC) or female specific.
 For each outcome, mean differences in scale score between profiles were calculated and plotted alongside Cohen's d effect sizes for each pairwise contrast.